 The Directors have all been chosen for their specific level of knowledge and expertise.
 All Directors have been provided with materials relating to their duties, roles and responsibilities.
-In addition, the

-Directors will be kept informed as to matters impacting, or which may impact, the Company's operations through reports and presentations by internal and external presenters at meetings of the Board and during periodic strategy sessions held by the Board.
+In addition, the Directors will be kept informed as to matters impacting, or which may impact, the Company's operations through reports and presentations by internal and external presenters at meetings of the Board and during periodic strategy sessions held by the Board.
 Where permitted by a facility developer or owner, Directors may periodically take part in site visits to facility locations in the field to observe for themselves the operations.

-The Company anticipates that it will provide regular and ongoing education to our Directors, advancing their knowledge of our business, industry, regulatory environment, as well as other topical areas of interest, to enhance their effectiveness as directors and stewards of the Company.
 The Corporate Governance Committee will regularly solicit input from Directors and members of management with respect to key education priorities for the Board and considers appropriate continuing education for the Directors, which may include presentations from management and presentations from industry experts.